-Ask about your AWS environment in plain language, read-only by design
+Ask about your AWS environment over MCP

 your AWS environment